 Our approach evolves out of years of study, personal practice and experience with thousands of students.
-It is a synthesis of our insights and discoveries and includes what we consider to be the best from leading forms of Hatha Yoga practiced today.
-We use Iyengar's precision and alignment, classical Yoga's traditional wisdom, Krishnamacharya and Pattabhi Jois' vinyasa, Joel Kramer's lines of energy and edges and Ujjayi breath Yoga.
+It is a synthesis of our insights and discoveries and includes what we consider to be the best from leading forms of Yoga practiced today.
+We use precision and alignment, classical Yoga's traditional wisdom, Vinyasa Flow, lines of energy, edges and Ujjayi breath Yoga.
 Not bound to any specific form, you will be encouraged to learn to use what is appropriate for you and your students and to develop a teaching style that is sensitive and evolving.

 - Origins of Yoga

 - How each asana affects the body’s systems

 - How to instruct intelligently and correctly

 - Restructuring the body through precision and alignment

 - Awakening and listening to the body’s intelligence

 - Combining asana, pranayama and meditation